About Team Health

-We are committed to providing not only financial support but also the talents of faculty, students and staff who volunteer to join Team Health to ease the transition of a family to a new and healthy life in Canada.
-This crisis reflects underscores our important focus on Global Health and commitment to social justice.
+In December 2016, our team finally welcomed a newcomer to Toronto.
+Since then, we have had the pleasure of providing not only financial support but also the talents of faculty, students and staff who volunteered to join Team Health to ease the transition to a new and healthy life in Canada.

 - Meet the family at the airport and escort them to accommodation

 - Assist the family in finding housing and ensuring the costs for housing are covered;

 - Make sure that the family’s needs are covered for clothing, furnishings, and food;

 - Make the necessary health connections;